A Mass-Independent Damping Timescale in Black Hole Accretion Systems: Abstract

 \section{Abstract}

 The scaling laws reveal the underlying structural similarities shared by astrophysical systems across vastly different scales.
 In black hole accretion systems, the scaling relations between the characteristic damping timescales (CDTs) of light curves and black hole mass offer valuable insights into the underlying physical structure of accretion disks.
-We investigate, for the first time, the long-term hard X-ray variability of black hole and neutron star accretion systems using light curves from the \textit{Swift} Burst Alert Telescope 157-month catalog.
-Applying a damped random walk model, we measure CDTs for 39 Seyfert galaxies, 17 blazars, 82 X-ray binaries, and one tidal disruption event.
-Unexpectedly, these CDTs span months to years but with a mass-independent feature, in contrast to well-established scaling laws.
+Here, we investigate the long-term hard X-ray CDTs of 106 black hole and neutron star accretion systems using light curves from the \textit{Swift} Burst Alert Telescope 157-month catalog.
+Unexpectedly, for the first time, we discover a mass-independent CDT in these black hole accretion systems, in contrast to well-established scaling laws.
 This puzzling phenomenon can be attributed to conductive timescales arising from disk–corona interactions, instead of the intrinsic accretion disk processes characterized by scaling laws, and it may further modulate jet emission in blazars.
 This result demonstrates thermal conduction as a key mechanism driving hard X-ray variability and offers new observational evidence for the disk–corona–jet connection.